 To solve a brutal crime in the frozen wilderness, a rookie police officer must uncover an isolated community’s long-buried secrets while confronting her own dark past.
-THIN ICE is a character-driven dramatic web series currently in development that will run over six 15-minute episodes.
+THIN ICE is a character-driven dramatic series currently in development.

 The bleak early northern light rises on a pair of fur-trimmed mittens, frozen to the edge of a crack in the ice.
 The lake is large and long and scoured by wind.
 The body of Shelley Beemer is submerged below the surface.
 Shelley’s on-and-off-again boyfriend lies 10 meters away, frozen, under a spruce tree at the edge of the lake.
 No-one in the town will talk openly, but behind doors some say it may have been an accident.
 Others think it’s a murder suicide.

 Amy is a rookie police officer whose first posting lands her in Gladstone, a rural Yukon town where the reception is as frosty as the biting northern wind.
 Amy has tattoos under her uniform and a past she’s determined to forget.
 For a long time her life was off the rails, but since her father’s untimely death she’s resolved to straighten up, get married, join the force and live where things are simple.
 Except they never are.

 When Amy arrives in Gladstone, the tiny town is reeling from the death of a local woman and her companion in what may have been an accident, but what many think is a murder suicide.
 It’s Amy’s job to find the truth.
 Her only allies are her commanding officer, Doug, and Jeremiah, a young hotel clerk who’s walking a line between genders and cultures.
 Amy’s not sure she can trust either of them, but if she doesn’t learn to trust someone – even herself – she’ll never solve the mystery.